vrutika0306/fero/content/english/_index.md

 cost_image: /images/home_page_8_cost.png
 frame_image: /images/home_page_frame.png
 why_now_youtube_link: https://www.youtube.com/embed/kLUfHXmqOfI
-why_now_content1: Logistics has the highest growth rate of digitalization, but it is regarded as the least automated sector due to the complexity of the processes.
+why_now_content1: Logistics has the highest growth rate of digitalization, but it is regarded as the least automated sector due to the complexity of the sprocesses.
 ceo_heading: “Exponential problems require exponential solutions.”
 solutions_heading: Who can benefit from our solutions
 solutions_link_title: Learn more about how Fero RPA can optimize your business